Is Copper CRM Worth It?

 What is Copper CRM used for?

-Copper CRM is used for managing customer relationships, tracking leads, and organizing your sales process.
-It works inside Gmail and Google Workspace.
-Sales teams use it to track deals, manage contacts, and automate tasks directly from their inbox.
+Copper CRM is used for customer relationship management.
+It helps you track leads, manage contacts, close deals, and run projects.
+Sales teams use it to organize their sales process and automate tasks directly from their Gmail inbox.

 What is the old name of Copper CRM?

-Copper CRM was formerly known as ProsperWorks.
-The company changed its name to Copper in 2018 to better reflect its focus on building relationships.
-It launched in 2013 as a simple Gmail extension before growing into a full CRM platform.
+Copper CRM was formerly called ProsperWorks.
+The company rebranded to Copper in 2018.
+It started in 2012 as a Gmail extension and grew into a full CRM for Google Workspace users.